dan-t/cabal-bounds/README.md

 Installation
 ============

+If you're using the cabal new style commands (e.g. cabal new-build), then you can skip the Installation section.

 You have to ensure, that the `Cabal` library of `cabal-bounds` matches the one used by the `cabal` binary:

     $> cabal --version